 Pepperdine Law's rich political, racial, ethnic, socioeconomic, cultural, and religious diversity forms a strong and connected community among our faculty, students, and staff.
 Led by our faith-based values, we believe that each person's voice and convictions enhance our community.

 In light of this, you may choose by responding to the prompt below to provide the Admissions Committee additional information about yourself and the contributions you would make to our community.
 This is an optional portion of the application; you are in no way disadvantaged should you choose not to submit a one or two page written statement or a one or two-minute video response.
 If you choose to respond by video, please upload it to an easily accessible website and provide us the URL.

 Pepperdine Law strives to be a deeply diverse community that is committed to its Christian mission and welcoming to students from all faiths and backgrounds as it prepares students for lives of purpose, service, and leadership.
 The School of Law's mission encourages adherence to the highest moral and ethical standards.
-Our complete mission and vision can be found here.
+See our complete mission and vision.
 Please share how you would contribute to this unique community.

 Letters of Recommendation

 Two letters of recommendation are required.
 Recommendations should be furnished by those individuals who can best assess your ability to succeed in law school.
 When possible, at least one of the recommendations should be provided by a faculty member with whom you pursued your undergraduate studies.
 Relatives should not be asked to submit recommendations.

 How should I prepare for the LSAT?

 The Law School Admissions Council (LSAC) has free resources to help students prepare for the LSAT.
 Students may also purchase an LSAT prep course from a variety of vendors.